korni92/FIS-Writer-A6-A8-Q7/README.md

 → MMI:   A0 0F 8A FF 4A FF
 ← Cluster: A1 0F 8A FF 4A FF

+The MMI takes the active part in opening the channel.
+The cluster will not do this.

 2. **Ping-Pong Stabilization** (~1 second)
 ← Cluster: A3 ...
 → MMI:     A1 0F 8A FF 4A FF
 (repeat until stable)

 3. **Parameter Exchange** (strictly sequential – wait for ACK after each!)